HL7/ebm/input/pagecontent/composition.md

 ### ComparativeEvidenceReport Profile of Composition Resource

-The **[ComparativeEvidenceReport Profile][ComparativeEvidenceReport]** is a Profile of **[EvidenceReport][EvidenceReport]** and is used for an evidence report including the study group, exposure, comparator, and findings for any number of outcomes comparing the exposure to the comparator in the study group.
+The **[ComparativeEvidenceReport Profile][ComparativeEvidenceReport]** is a Profile of **[EvidenceReportPackage][EvidenceReportPackage]** and is used for an evidence report including the study group, exposure, comparator, and findings for any number of outcomes comparing the exposure to the comparator in the study group.

 The Composition.type value is set to a "Comparative Evidence Report".